Maia-DAO/ecosystem-docs/versioned_docs/version-Maia/overview/vaults/01-strategies.md

 ### Hermes Synergy

-The Maia DAO holds a position in bHermes, which allows users to leverage the benefits of [boosting](../tokenomics/boost) to increase rewards earned in the Maia strategy vaults.
+Maia DAO holds a position in bHermes, which allows users to leverage the benefits of [boosting](../tokenomics/boost) to increase rewards earned in the Maia strategy vaults.
 This allows users to optimize their returns and enhance their overall yield farming strategy.

 ### Strategic Partnerships